Compounding Pharmacy for Antihistamines

 • Levocetirizine (Xyzal)

-Ketotifen is a second-generation antihistamine.
+Ketotifen is also a second generation antihistamine.

 It’s frequently used to also help with: